 Let’s talk about the option nobody wants to consider but that’s worth discussing honestly: weight loss surgery, particularly sleeve gastrectomy.

 I know—nobody dreams of having surgery.
-But here’s what makes bariatric surgery different from medication: the changes are permanent.
+But here’s what makes bariatric surgery different from medical therapy: the changes are permanent.

-Having bariatric surgery is like taking a weight loss pill every single day without having to remember it, refill it, or worry about insurance coverage or medication shortages.
-But it’s not purely mechanical—bariatric procedures also create significant metabolic and hormonal changes that affect appetite regulation, insulin sensitivity, and fat metabolism in ways we’re still working to fully understand.
+Bariatric surgery isn’t purely mechanical.
+These procedures create significant metabolic and hormonal changes that affect appetite regulation, insulin sensitivity, and fat metabolism in ways we’re still working to fully understand.

 Modern bariatric surgery is safe, effective, and produces durable weight loss for most patients.
-For those with significant obesity, it often produces better long-term results than medication alone.
+For those with significant obesity, it often produces better long-term results than medical therapy alone.

 I’m not saying everyone should have surgery.
-But if you’re looking at the prospect of being on medication indefinitely, or if you’ve tried multiple approaches without sustainable success, surgery deserves serious consideration.
-You can learn more about different surgical options [here – link to bariatric surgery information page].
+But if you’re looking at the prospect of long-term medical management, or if you’ve tried multiple approaches without sustainable success, surgery deserves serious consideration.

 What This Means for You

-The research on weight regain after stopping GLP-1 medications tells us something important: these medications are effective while you’re taking them, but they’re not a cure.
+The research on weight regain tells us something important: these treatments are effective while you’re using them, but they’re not a cure.
 Most people will regain significant weight if they stop without having made meaningful lifestyle changes.

-This doesn’t mean the medications don’t work—they absolutely do.
+This doesn’t mean the treatments don’t work—they absolutely do.
 It means they work best when combined with real changes to how you eat, move, and live.

-At Synergy Health, we prescribe these medications, but we do it as part of a comprehensive approach that includes supervised exercise in our on-site fitness facility and nutritional counseling.
+At Synergy Weight Loss & Primary Care, our approach is comprehensive.
 We’re not just handing you a prescription and hoping for the best—we’re working with you to build the lifestyle foundation that makes long-term success possible.